faisalabuzaid/new-reading/read4.md

 **Operators:** Expressions rely on something called operators,  they allow programmers to create a single value from one or more values.

+#### Types of Operators :

+- Arithmatics Operators: Mathmatical Operators like addition, subtraction and division
+- Logic Operators: Which has one value from the two values True or False